Details of Ethics Continuing Education

 - The concept of informed consent

-- The dynamics of multiple relationships with a focus on digital ethics
+- The dynamics of multiple relationships

 - Participants will be able to describe relational factors and interpersonal communication techniques that can help manage risk exposure in these contexts